OT-MONITORING-KIT/GrafanaDashboards/mongodb/README.md

 ![image2](./images/image3.png)

-# Purpose of Each Panel using in Dashboard
+## Purpose of Each Panel using in Dashboard

+Here you will see these information in dashboards

+- Current Master from Mongo replica Set
+- Total Replication count
+- Memory used by node
+- MongoDb Uptime
+- Master CPU Utilization
+- CPU Utilization in each node
+- Total operations (read,write,update,delete)
+- Total Read operations
+- Total Write operations
+- Total Update operations
+- Total Delete operations